The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Introduction

 The above discussion, together with Theorem~\ref{oddr}, leads to the following conjecture: \begin{conj} Let $X=PP(q, 2d, I)$ be a semi-primitive pseudo-Paley graph with $q=p^{2rt}$ where $r$ is even.
 If $\omega(X)=\sqrt{q}$, then every maximum clique in $X$ is an $\F_{p^t}$-affine subspace. \end{conj}

 We refer to Section~\ref{subsect:further-motivation} for the further motivation behind this conjecture.
-Conjecture~\ref{mainconj} is computationally useful in understanding the clique number: it provides a polynomial-time algorithm to check if the clique number is given by $\sqrt{q}$.
+Conjecture~\ref{mainconj} is computationally helpful in understanding the clique number: it provides a polynomial-time algorithm to check if the clique number is given by $\sqrt{q}$.
 According to Conjecture~\ref{mainconj}, the only candidates for maximum cliques of size $\sqrt{q}$ are $\F_{p^t}$-subspaces of a fixed dimension, whose number is bounded by a polynomial function of $q$.
 We are thus led to investigate the existence of cliques with a subspace structure and with size $\sqrt{q}$ in $X$.

 \begin{problem} Suppose that $X=PP(q,2d,I)$ is a semi-primitive pseudo-Paley graph with $q=p^{2rt}$ where $r$ is even.
-Determine if $X$ has a clique of size $\sqrt{q}$ with a subspace structure. \end{problem}
+Determine if $X$ has a clique of size $\sqrt{q}$ with a subspace structure.
+Does $X$ have a clique of size $\sqrt{q}$ with a subspace structure? \end{problem}

-We will show that the answer to the above question is ``no" in a probabilistic sense (see Proposition~\ref{prop:density-zero}), thus lending some evidence to the inequality $\omega(X)\leq \sqrt{q}-1$ in general.
+We will show that the answer to the question in Problem~\ref{prob:subspace} is negative in a probabilistic sense (see Proposition~\ref{prop:density-zero}), thus lending some evidence to the inequality $\omega(X)\leq \sqrt{q}-1$ in general.
 However, numerical experiments suggest that there is an infinite family of semi-primitive pseudo-Paley graphs (other than Paley graphs) where the trivial upper bound is tight; see Conjecture~\ref{conj:josh}.